Trello Pricing: Plans, Features, and Tips to Find Your Perfect Fit

 • Card mirroring: Synchronize cards across boards to improve project efficiency.

-• 1,000 Workspace automation commands per month: Greater automation capabilities for growing workloads.
+• 1,000 Workspace command runs per month: Greater automation capabilities for growing workloads.

 • Single board guests: Invite external stakeholders to collaborate on specific boards.